An Educated Warm Start For Deep Image Prior-Based Micro CT Reconstruction: Abstract

 \section{Abstract}

-Deep image prior \cite{Ulyanov:2018} was recently introduced as an effective prior for image reconstruction.
-It represents the image to be recovered as the output of a deep convolutional neural network, and learns the network's parameters such that the output fits the corrupted observation.
-Despite its impressive reconstructive properties, the approach is slow when compared to learned or traditional reconstruction techniques.
-Our work develops a two-stage learning paradigm to address the computational challenge: (i) we perform a supervised pretraining of the network on a synthetic dataset; (ii) we fine-tune the network's parameters to adapt to the target reconstruction.
-We showcase that pretraining considerably speeds up the subsequent reconstruction from real-measured micro computed tomography data of biological specimens.
+Deep image prior (DIP) was recently introduced as an effective unsupervised approach for image restoration tasks.
+DIP represents the image to be recovered as the output of a deep convolutional neural network, and learns the network's parameters such that the model output matches the corrupted observation.
+Despite its impressive reconstructive properties, the approach is slow when compared to supervisedly learned, or traditional reconstruction techniques.
+To address the computational challenge, we bestow DIP with a two-stage learning paradigm: (i) perform a supervised pretraining of the network on a simulated dataset; (ii) fine-tune the network's parameters to adapt to the target reconstruction task.
+We provide a thorough empirical analysis to shed insights into the impacts of pretraining in the context of image reconstruction.
+We showcase that pretraining considerably speeds up and stabilizes the subsequent reconstruction task from real-measured 2D and 3D micro computed tomography data of biological specimens.
 The code and additional experimental materials are available at \href{https://educateddip.github.io/docs.educated_deep_image_prior/}{educateddip.github.io/docs.educated\_deep\_image\_prior/}.